i-bharathraj/VoiceAssistant-myJarvis/README.md

 **Overview**

-This repository includes a complicated Python program that uses the Ollama Python Library and the Meta Llama 3 model to respond to user queries by turning text responses into audio.
+This repository includes a complicated Python program that uses the Ollama Python Library and the Meta Llama 3 model to respond to user queries by turning responses into audio.

 Trust me!
 This implementation has been tested and worked on WIndows 11.